Celeste’s Sweetened Park Slope Bathroom – Homeowner Guest Post

 I did some research on what I might spend (why are toilets so expensive???) and asked my friends for contractor recommendations.
 My building required contractors with a certain amount of insurance, so I started looking beyond friend recommendations and luckily landed on Sweeten.
 I posted my project and was matched with three contractors including Sweeten Experts Paulina and Albert.
 All I knew for sure was that I liked the idea of a gray/black/white graphical floor, and I definitely needed more storage space because clutter makes my eyes swim — during our first meeting, I felt that Paulina understood the general aesthetic I was interested in and suggested a number of possibilities to open up the small-ish space.
 I sent her a few pictures from Pinterest and she developed 3D models based on my bathroom’s measurements.
 For someone spatially challenged, the modeling was enormously helpful.
 I could see the transformation and make adjustments before touching a thing.
 For example, we initially thought gold hardware would elevate the bathroom’s overall look but once I saw it in the model, I opted to go with chrome instead.

 Once we were decided on the 3D model, Paulina sourced floor and wall samples and sent me a photo of the type of wood planned for a custom vanity.
 I presented a lot of options to her and relied on her expertise for guidance.
 For example, a friend of mine replaced her bathroom sinks with Corian surfaces and I really liked the seamlessness of it.
 I shared a photo with Paulina and she designed the sink and vanity with a beautiful, white Corian top, complete with side cutouts to add some dimension and visual interest.
 Honestly, I was unsure about the cutouts initially but after seeing it in the 3D model, I decided to give it a whirl.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The main challenge with this bathroom was the lack of storage space.
 I asked Paulina for a deep medicine cabinet along with a good amount of storage space in the vanity.
 I got my wish in spades.
 As we were discussing options, I pointed out that there was no place for a trash bin.
 Paulina worked it into the design of the vanity so not only do I have space for a small trash bin, it’s also completely hidden from view.